• Home

 Living Cost in the Netherlands for Foreign Students

-The living costs in the Netherlands are higher than many European countries because of its dense population and tourist’s influx.
-Since Netherlands is located at a geographically central location in Europe, travelling from train to other countries is easy and in short time duration therefore it hosts a very large number of tourists and students from all around the world each year giving rise to accommodation rents and food costs.
-Foreign students would require approximately 800 to 1,200 Euros per month to afford their monthly living expenses in the Netherlands.
-In the cosmopolitan cities like Amsterdam and Rotterdam the costs are higher than less populated cities.
+The Netherlands has a higher cost of living than many other European nations due to its large population and high number of visitors.
+The Netherlands is geographically in the middle of Europe, making it simple and quick to travel by train to other nations.
+As a result, it welcomes a lot of tourists and international students each year, which drives up the cost of food and lodging.
+800 to 1,200 euros a month would be needed for international students to cover living expenses in the Netherlands.
+Costs are greater in cosmopolitan cities like Amsterdam and Rotterdam than in places with less people.
 On average, monthly living cost for one person in Amsterdam is 1,000 – 1,500 EUROS, in Rotterdam 760 – 1,250 EUROS, in Delft 780 – 1,200 EUROS, in Eindhoven 850 – 1,350 EUR/ and in Enschede 650 – 920 EUROS.

 Accommodation Cost: